Azure/Azure-Proactive-Resiliency-Library/docs/content/services/database/db-for-mysql/_index.md

 draft = false
 +++

-The presented resiliency recommendations in this guidance include Db for Mysql and associated resources and settings.
+The presented resiliency recommendations in this guidance include DB for MySQL and associated resources and settings.

 ## Summary of Recommendations